-Course Code: SM2
+Course Code: sm2

-Review friendly greetings you can use to put patients at ease, delve into articles, check out Spanish pronouns, and explore el cuerpo (the body) from head to toe.
-Then, learn handy words and phrases for asking patients how you can help them, dive into common questions on the forms that patients fill out in the waiting room, and we'll tackle insurance forms en español.
+The first stop for most of your patients is at the reception desk—so that's where you'll start this lesson's journey as well.
+After a quick refresher on present-tense verbs, you'll learn handy words and phrases for asking patients how you can help them.
+Next, you'll dive into common questions on the forms that patients fill out in the waiting room.
+Finally, you'll tackle insurance forms en español.

-Delve into vocabulary you can use in pediatric and geriatric settings.
-As a bonus, you'll learn some interesting cultural tidbits that will help you understand your Spanish-speaking patients better.
-Then, learn words for talking about these feelings.
+Patients experience lots of different emotions, and in this lesson, you'll learn words for talking about these feelings.
 In addition, you'll master new vocabulary for discussing mental health problems and tackle a couple of new verb tenses you can use to talk about the past.

-In this lesson, we'll have some fun looking at false cognates—words that look much the same in inglés and español, but actually have different meanings.
-After that, we'll delve into words you can use to compare things or conditions in Spanish and learn vocabulary that will helpful in the dentist's or eye doctor's office.
+In this lesson, you'll have some fun looking at false cognates—words that look much the same in inglés and español, but actually have different meanings.
+After that, you'll delve into words you can use to compare things or conditions in Spanish.
+Finally, you'll investigate vocabulary you can use in the dentist's or the eye doctor's office.

 Tara Bradley Williams has authored several Spanish textbooks and occupational Spanish reference guides, including the "¡A Conversar!" and "¡A Trabajar!" series.
 She taught Spanish and English as a Second Language at the high school and community college levels for over 10 years.
 She has also operated a Spanish language school and served as a medical interpreter.
 Tara has BA degrees in Spanish and Sociology from St. Norbert College and an MA in Higher Education and Adult Studies from the University of Denver.
 She has studied Spanish at the Universidad de Ortega y Gasset in Toledo, Spain and has lived and traveled extensively in Spain and Latin America.

-There are no prerequisites for this course.
+There are no prerequisites to take this course.

-Once a session starts, two lessons will be released each week, for the six-week duration of your course.
+Instructor-Led: Once a session starts, two lessons will be released each week, for the 6 week duration of your course.
 You will have access to all previously released lessons until the course ends.

-Keep in mind that the interactive discussion area for each lesson automatically closes 2 weeks after each lesson is released, so you're encouraged to complete each lesson within two weeks of its release.
+Instructor-Led: The interactive discussion area for each lesson automatically closes 2 weeks after each lesson is released, so you're encouraged to complete each lesson within two weeks of its release.

-The Final Exam will be released on the same day as the last lesson.
+Instructor-Led: The Final Exam will be released on the same day as the last lesson.
 Once the Final Exam has been released, you will have 2 weeks plus 10 days to complete the Final and finish any remaining lessons in your course.
 No further extensions can be provided beyond these 10 days.